High Potential Development

 Cognitive Testing

-TW&A uses the Watson-Glaser and the Raven’s Progressive Matrices (addressing cultural bias) to measure critical thinking ability, a strong predictor of high potential identification.
-These two instruments are the industry’s premier tools for cognitive assessment and measure how executives question, analyze and make decisions under pressure.
+TW&A uses the Raven’s Progressive Matrices (which addresses cultural bias) to measure critical thinking ability, a strong predictor of executive success.
+This instrument is the industry’s premier tool for cognitive assessment and measures how executives question, analyze, and make decisions under pressure.
 In short, they help gauge cognitive horsepower.

 360 Feedback Assessment